jamesmianjia/jamesmianjia.github.io/_pages/about.md

 Welcome to my website!
 My research explores the key role of language in various interpersonal, intercultural, health, and mediated contexts.
 I use methods such as experimental design, corpus analysis, content analysis, and computerized text analysis.
 My research has been funded by the National Social Science Foundation of China and Merck Pharmaceutical.

-Language and the Communication of Wisdom
+Language and Interpersonal Communication
 -----

-Language is a primary means of passing one's wisdom to others in the forms of advice, vlogs, and books.
-This line of research examines the linguistic features of wisdom communication and their effects on the recipients.
-Some of the linguistic features I have studied include linguistic agency assignment, linguistic politeness, and metadiscourse markers.
-My work has been published at [_Applied Linguistics_](https://jamesmianjia.github.io/files/Jia_2022_AL.pdf) and [_Health Communication_](https://jamesmianjia.github.io/files/Zhang_Jia_McGlone_HC.pdf).
+Language is a fundamental means of communicating social influence and social support.
+This line of research examines how linguistic (im)politeness and metadiscourse shape people's perceptions, intentions, and behaviors in various interpersonal interactions across languages, cultures, and modalities.
+My work has been published at _Lingua_ ([2021](https://jamesmianjia.github.io/files/Jia_Yang_2021_Lingua.pdf)) and _Text & Talk_ ([2022](https://jamesmianjia.github.io/files/Jia_Yao_2022_TT.pdf)).

-Chinese Socio-Pragmatics
+Language and Persuasive Health Message Design
 -----

-This line of research examines the Chinese pragmatic behaviors from various perspectives such as (im)politeness, metapragmatics, gestures, and discourse markers.
-I aim to critically understand how Chinese data help to theorize language use across cultures.
-My work has been published at [_Lingua_](https://jamesmianjia.github.io/files/Jia_Yang_2021_Lingua.pdf) and [_Text & Talk_](https://jamesmianjia.github.io/files/Jia_Yao_2022_TT.pdf).
+Language plays an important role in motivating the audience to take prosocial actions.
+Adopting a message design approach, this line of research explores how subtle language features shape people's evaluation of a health problem and their intentions to follow the health recommendations.
+Some of the health communicative contexts I have examined include antibiotic resistance, COVID-19, vaccinations for HPV and Pneumonia.
+My work has been published at _Applied Linguistics_ ([2022](https://jamesmianjia.github.io/files/Jia_2022_AL.pdf)), _Health Communication_ ([online first](https://jamesmianjia.github.io/files/Zhang_Jia_McGlone_HC.pdf)), and _Pragmatics and Society_ (2023).

 Computational Approaches to Text and Discourse
 -----

 This line of research employs various computational methods to understand language and communication in and outside of academia.
-Using Linguistic Inquiry and Word Count, a recent study examines how dissertation writers communicate gratitude in their dissertation acknowledgements across different disciplines.
-This paper has been published at [_English Today_](https://jamesmianjia.github.io/files/Jia_An_ET.pdf).
+Using Linguistic Inquiry and Word Count, my recent publication examines how dissertation writers communicate gratitude in their dissertation acknowledgements across different disciplines.
+This paper has been published at _English Today_ ([2022](https://jamesmianjia.github.io/files/Jia_An_ET.pdf)).